-During 2021/22 the housing revenue account spent a total of £16.1 million in delivering services to you.
-In addition to this we spent £1.8 million on improving your properties, £0.8 million of which went on the Decent Homes programme which saw the installation of new kitchens, bathrooms, heating etc. We spent £1.7 million acquiring new properties.
+During 2023/24 the housing revenue account spent a total of £18.3 million in delivering services to you.
+In addition to this we spent £6.3 million on improving your properties, £3.2 million of which went on the decent homes programme and which saw the installation of new kitchens, bathrooms, heating etc.

-We hope you have noticed the improvements and we will continue to improve your homes in coming years.
-We will always welcome your feedback to help us improve our services and so if there are any problems, please let us know.
+We will continue to improve your homes in coming years and will always welcome your feedback to help us improve our services; and so if there are any problems, please let us know.
 We hope you find the annual report of interest.
-There’s a lot going on and quite often tenants are involved.
+There’s a lot going on and we offer our tenants a range of opportunities to influence our services.

 Landlord service general (cross-service)